Radioactive scrap metal: Aluminium scrap

 It is normal to place silicon, aluminium scrap and flux in a furnace.
 This is heated to form molten aluminium.
 From the furnace three main streams are obtained, metal product, dross (metal oxides and halides which are skimmed off the molten metal product) and off gases which go to the baghouse.
 The cooled waste gasses are then allowed out into the environment.

 Copper scrap

 It is normal that good-quality scrap copper, such as that from a nuclear plant, is refined in one furnace before being refined further in an electrochemical process.
 The furnace generates impure metal, slag, dust and gases.
-The dust accumulates in a bag house, while the gases are vented to the atmosphere.
+The dust accumulates in a baghouse, while the gases are vented to the atmosphere.
 The impure metal from the furnace may be further refined in an electrochemical process.

 If the copper refinery includes an electrochemical process after the furnace, then unwanted elements are removed from the impure metal and deposited as anode slime.